 - Using Animals: Can we create a mascot for the “early-warning campaign,” such as a St. Bernard?

-If a particular occupation doesn’t stimulate an idea, or is no longer useful, quickly move on to another, and another.
+Don’t get stuck on a specific occupation.
+If it doesn’t stimulate idea, or is no longer useful, quickly move on to another, and another.

 Have you used metaphors or free association as brainstorm techniques?
 How have you used them?
 Please add your thoughts and comments below.